andreipope/pxdocs-backup-old/content/use-px-backup/upgrade.md

 type: common-landing
 ---

-To upgrade PX-Backup, follow the steps for
+To upgrade PX-Backup from an operator-based install to the Helm-based install introduced with 1.0.3, you must download, modify, and apply the following specs:

 ## Download the create_new_pvc_from_snapshot script